 Metal detecting is often interesting and potentially very rewarding activity.
-The ground of different areas hide many secrets and discoveries of various treasures are possible.
+The ground of different areas hides many secrets and discoveries of various treasures are possible.
 These happen on a daily basis and people who metal detect often find many interesting items.
-However, it is necessary to know some important things in order to avoid troubles.
+However, it is necessary to know some important things in order to avoid trouble.
 Not all countries have the same laws regarding this matter, but you have to know if you have a legal right to metal detect in some particular places.

 The very basic guidelines on how to get started with your detector are, first assemble the metal detector, (covered below) then add batteries and power it on.
 Select your mode setting, for what you want to search, iron, gold, silver, etc. Then select any advanced settings your particular type of detector may have, finally do a ground balance, and start detecting.

 Metal detecting is not hard, and you can start as a beginner by learning in small yards and local areas until you master techniques and methods.
 When you complete that step, you can then transfer to more complex metal detecting tasks.
 In the article below, you can find out some important things and details every beginner should know so that’s definitely a good reason to continue reading.

 When assembling the metal detector, most just have you attach the search coil to the bottom of the lower shaft, making sure you wrap the cable attaching the top of the metal detector to the coil.
 Wrapping the cable will help prevent false readings.
 Some metal detectors will have you connect the armrest and connect all the shaft pieces together and then add the search coil.
 Just make sure you follow the specific directions for your model.